 A Combination of Procedures

-Mommy Makeover is a term that means the combination of procedures designed to restore the body and breasts to how they looked before pregnancy.
+A Mommy Makeover is a combination of procedures designed to restore the shape of your body post-pregnancy.
 The procedures most often used are breast augmentation, breast lift, liposuction and abdominoplasty (tummy tuck).

 The effects of pregnancy on the breasts and body affect each tissue area differently.
 The breasts are typically softer and have less glandular tissue and relatively more fat.
 This changes some of the technical details of the operations, particularly if mastopexy is performed at the same time as augmentation.
 In the abdomen, the skin is often less elastic than it was before, there are often stretch marks, and the body wall is looser.
 All of these characteristics make the previously pregnant abdomen different from one who has never been pregnant.